 (2) Requests for amendments to delete a subsite from a license shall be filed in accordance with subsections (d)(1) and (2) and (y)(13) and (15) of this section.

-(bb) Agency action on requests to renew or amend.
-In considering a request by a licensee to renew or amend a license, the agency will apply the criteria in subsection (e) of this section as applicable.
+(bb) Department action on requests to renew or amend.
+In considering a request by a licensee to renew or amend a license, the department will apply the criteria in subsection (e) of this section as applicable.

 (cc) Transfer of material.